Parks & Recreation Coalition of Brookhaven (PARC)

 RAIN OR SHINE!
 We will be able to find birds in light rain, for sure.

 This site can be especially good for beginning birders.
-Some of the trails are level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear accordingly.
+Some of the trail is level, but there are several steep spots and a number of stretches where the surface is uneven from exposed tree roots, etc. Many parts of the trail are muddy and/or slippery after rains; plan your footwear accordingly.
+Restrooms are available at the SE and SW corners of the park, near the baseball fields.

 Please do not park in the first two rows of the baseball parking lot.
 Those are reserved on some Saturday mornings for "Challenger Baseball" (all inclusive league for children with various special needs).